AaShannon4/MATH-4W03/README.md

 ## Data Compressions Graph
 This MATLAB file produces a graph of the data compression of a Best Rank k approximation for the Singular Value Decomposition Algorithm.

+## KSVD
+This ipynb file simulates the K-SVD algorithm on an over complete dictionary.

 ## Math 4W03 Journal
 This word document outlines the dated journal of work done throughout the research paper.